Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-+ Task 1 : Create a dlp policies
++ Task 1 : Create a Data Loss Prevention policies

 ## Architecture diagram
 ![](../media/archi-5.png)